lightning-signer/validating-lightning-signer/docs/policy-controls.md

 # Mandatory Validation Rules

+## Generic Errors
+* Generic Error - A generic validation error that was caused by an user input <br>
+  `policy-generic-error`

 ## Opening a Channel
 * Delay - the local and remote imposed to_self_delay must be reasonable <br>
   `policy-channel-contest-delay-range-holder`,